uws-eresearch/drafts/omeka-tools-day-post.md

 * It's easy to hack, and easy to hack well, since it has plugins and themes that let you customise it without touching the core code.
 These are easy enough to work with that we had people getting (small) results on the day.
 More on that below.

-* It uses the [Digital Object Pattern] (DOP) - ie at the heart of Omeka are digital object called Items with metadata, and and attached files.
+* It uses the [Digital Object Pattern] (DOP) - ie at the heart of Omeka are digital objects called Items with metadata, and attached files.

 * It has an API which just works, and can add items etc, although there are some complexities, more on which below.

-* It has lots of built-in ways to ingest data,
+* It has lots of built-in ways to ingest data, including (buggy) CSV import and OAI-PMH harvesting.

 # Bad